 details["category"]

 When the Joke is received, it is saved to a ViewData varible for the index view.
-So in the Index view I will show the Joke inside an HTML table.
-So edit the Index.cshtml kept inside the Pages folder to include an HTML Table whose code is shown in highlighted way:
+On the Index view, we will show the Joke inside an HTML table.
+Therefore edit the Index.cshtml kept inside the Pages folder to include an HTML Table whose code is shown in highlighted way:

 @page